Nanomanufacturing: Background

 The realization of the numerous applications and benefits of nano-scale systems in everyday materials, electronics, medicine, energy conservation, sustainability, and transportation has led to research in developing techniques to produce these nano-systems on a larger-scale and at higher rates.
 Programs and organizations like the NNI and NNN are currently funding research towards designing economic, sustainable and reliable industry-scale nanomanufacturing techniques.

 An example of such technology is the Nanoscale Offset Printing System (NanoOps) which was developed by researchers at the Center of High-rate Nanomanufacturing (CHN) in Northeastern University.
 The NanoOps is a form of directed assembly which is faster and more economic than traditional 3D printing of nanosystems.
 Ahmed Busnaina, who was the head lead of the project and featured in the film From Lab to Fab: Pioneers in Nano-manufacturing describes the system as a printing press.
 An etched template with nano wires is dipped in a solution with nano particles which acts as the ink for the press.
 The nanoparticles adhere to the template when electricity is applied to the solution.
 The template with the attached nano particles can then be taken out of the solution and pressed onto any material of choice.
 According to Busnaina, the whole process only costs 1% of conventional manufacturing and can reduce manufacturing time from days to minutes.

-Another illustrative example is the soft-template infiltration manufacturing technique developed by Nazanin Bassiri-Gharb at Georgia Tech University.
+Another illustrative example is the soft-template infiltration manufacturing technique developed by Nazanin Bassiri-Gharb at Georgia Institute of Technology.
 This is a bottom-up nanomanufacturing technique for the fabrication of ferroelectric, piezoelectrically-active nanotubes.
 The method uses electron beam lithography to draw a vacuum on the precursor sol-gel solution, thereby creating a polymeric template.
 Via this highly scalable and practical manufacturing process the user can produce custom patterns and shapes for numerous applications.